 Who will own/be responsible for the Cathedral once it is rebuilt?

-The Cathedral will be handed back to CPT once the project is complete, to be occupied by the Dean, Chapter and Cathedral community.
+The Cathedral will be handed back to CPT once the project is complete, and will be occupied by the Dean, Chapter and Cathedral community.

-How does the Cathedral project fit in to longer-term plans for Cathedral Square?
+How does the Cathedral project fit in with plans for Cathedral Square?

-The Project team is working with other parties, such as Christchurch City Council and Regenerate Christchurch, around their plans for the Square, but primarily as a stakeholder rather than a decision-making body.
+The Project team is working with Christchurch City Council, neighbours and others around plans for the Square.

 Where do people worship while the Cathedral is closed?